atrium — Docs

 Wallpaper

 Set a full-window background behind the mosaic.
-When a wallpaper is active, panes and chrome go translucent, frosted-glass so the image shows through a single layer per surface — git diffs, sidebar items, activity cards, kanban boards, composers, and the title-bar toolbar all composite over it rather than painting opaque panels.
+When a wallpaper is active, surfaces go translucent, frosted-glass so the image shows through a single layer per surface — git diffs, sidebar items, activity cards, kanban boards, and composers all composite over it rather than painting opaque panels.

 Supported sources: